Coverage Guarantees for Pseudo-Calibrated Conformal Prediction under Distribution Shift: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{onformal} prediction (CP) provides a rigorous framework for constructing prediction sets with guaranteed marginal coverage under an exchangeability assumption between calibration and test data~\cite{angelopoulos2024theoretical, tibshirani2019conformal}.
-CP has been applied in a variety of settings~\cite{11267082,11077387,10528345}.
+\IEEEPARstart{C}{onformal} prediction (CP) provides a framework for constructing prediction sets with guaranteed marginal coverage under an exchangeability assumption between calibration and test data~\cite{angelopoulos2024theoretical, tibshirani2019conformal}.
+CP has been applied in a variety of settings~\cite{11267082,11077387,10528345, cpfusion}.
 However, the finite-sample, distribution-free guarantees from CP rely on exchangeability~\cite{barber2023conformal}, which is often violated due to distribution shift between the source (calibration) and target (test) domains~\cite{moreno2012unifying, podkopaev2021distribution,xu2025wassersteinregularized,correia2025nonexchangeableconformalpredictionoptimal}.
-If target labels are available, one approach to correct such miscoverage is to utilize weighted CP by importance weighting the calibration scores with estimated density ratios between source and target marginals on the input space~\cite{tibshirani2019conformal, xu2025wassersteinregularized}.
-Alternatively, robust distributional approaches construct ambiguity sets (such as L\'evy-Prokhorov balls) around the score distribution and propagate worst-case perturbations through the conformal quantile in score space~\cite{aolaritei2025conformal}.
+Under covariate shift, one approach to correct such miscoverage is to utilize weighted CP by importance weighting the calibration scores with estimated density ratios between source and target marginals on the input space~\cite{tibshirani2019conformal, xu2025wassersteinregularized}.
+Related weighted conformal methods have also been used for counterfactual and individual treatment-effect inference under covariate shift and strong ignorability~\cite{lei2021conformal}.
+Alternatively, robust distributional approaches construct ambiguity sets around the score distribution and propagate worst-case perturbations through the conformal quantile in score space~\cite{aolaritei2025conformal}.

-When target-domain labels are unavailable, one possibility is to utilize pseudo-labels from source classifiers.
-However, pseudo-labels introduce additional uncertainty that can degrade coverage.
-Some recent works have attempted to mitigate this by heuristically rescaling scores using predictive entropy or reconstruction loss~\cite{kasa2025adaptingpredictionsetsdistribution,Alijani_2025_CVPR}; however, these methods do not yield analytical coverage guarantees.
+When target labels are unavailable, pseudo-labels from a classifier can help, but errors can degrade coverage.
+Unlabeled-target heuristics rescale scores using entropy or reconstruction loss~\cite{kasa2025adaptingpredictionsetsdistribution,Alijani_2025_CVPR}; however, these methods do not yield analytical coverage guarantees.
 Alternatively,~\cite{pmlr-v266-angelman25a} offers bounds for pseudo-labeled targets using score distribution distances.
-However, since these bounds do not depend on the underlying classifier or shift characteristics, they do not provide insights on designing the classifier or pseudo-calibration schemes for trading off coverage and set size.
+Since these bounds ignore the classifier and shift characteristics, they do not provide insights on designing the classifier or pseudo-calibration schemes for trading off coverage and set size.